Adam Shantry

 Adam John Shantry (born 13 November 1982) is an English cricketer.
 He is a left-handed batsman and a left-arm medium-fast bowler.

 Shantry played for Shropshire as a youngster, joining Northamptonshire in 2003 and then moving to Warwickshire two years later.
 In 2007 he played two first-class matches for Warwickshire taking four wickets but he was released at the end of the season.
 He subsequently signed a two-year deal with Glamorgan. and scored his first ever 100 against Leicestershire on 6 August 2009 he also has a SC.
 He announced his retirement in August 2011, having failed to recover from a persistent knee injury.
 In all he claimed 90 wickets in 32 first-class games at an average 24.60.

 Born in Bristol, Shantry's father, Brian also played county cricket, for Gloucestershire.

 Shantry is a devoted Bristol City fan and follows them around the country in the cricket off-season.
 Adam and his family live in Shrewsbury.
 In January 2017 he was promoted to the role of Cricket Professional at Shrewsbury School.
 His wife is a Maths teacher at the same school.

 In September 2013, Shantry was part of a group who swam the English Channel in memory of former teammate Tom Maynard, who died in 2012.
-He hopes to raise £10,000 for the Tom Maynard Trust.
+He hoped to raise £10,000 for the Tom Maynard Trust.